 “God doesn’t interact like that.”

 “I thought you said He has a plan for each of our lives.
 That sounds pretty interactive to me.
-The problem is that if God has always known who is going to be going to heaven and hell, and He wants to plan everyone’s life than we are trapped in a rigged game.
+The problem is that if God has always known who is going to be going to heaven and hell, and He wants to plan everyone’s life, we are trapped in a rigged game.
 The outcome is already determined, therefore there is no free will……I’m sorry, but I can’t believe that attempting murder could ever be part of God’s plan.”

 “You’re twisting things around.”